Lighthouses on the Internet: A Researcher's Guide

 aids in all countries except the U.S., is published in seven volumes

 by the U.S. National Geospatial-Intelligence Agency (NGA).
-The list
+Select

-the desired volume.
-Click on "View" to download all or parts
+the desired volume and click on "View" to download all or parts

 - The U.S. Coast Guard Light List, covering lights of the U.S.

 and its territories, is also published in seven volumes and can be downloaded